begriffs/clean_pagination/README.md

 * **Semantic HTTP.** Built in strict conformance to RFCs 2616 and 5988.

 ### Under the hood

+To prevent this gem from rendering while still allowing it to set headers and response codes, pass `allow_render: false` to `paginate`.
+This may be used to avoid `DoubleRenderError` situations.

+To handle the invalid request range condition in your app, pass the `raise_errors: true` option.
+This will raise a `RangeError` which you can rescue (and thus control what is rendered).
+Headers will still be set.

 [TODO: explain what the headers mean.]
 Until this is written you can consult the tests for an idea how it works, or use a client that is compatible, such as